Mexico looks for U.S. help as AstraZeneca admits Latin American vaccine delay | Health

 Mexico looks for U.S. help as AstraZeneca admits Latin American vaccine delay

 Mexican President Andres Manuel Lopez Obrador said on Friday the United States would probably send his country 5 million more doses of AstraZeneca's COVID-19 vaccine, as the company admitted production in Latin American had suffered multiple setbacks.
-Struggling with behind-schedule local AstraZeneca production and shortfalls in deliveries from foreign vaccine suppliers, Mexico has asked the United States for more shots after initially receiving some 2.7 million AstraZeneca doses from the U.S.
+Mexico is struggling with behind-schedule local AstraZeneca production and shortfalls in deliveries from foreign suppliers and has asked the United States to help with more vaccines.
+The request is in addition to some 2.7 million AstraZeneca doses Washington sent to Mexico in March.

 In Mexico, the problems have been compounded by deliveries of far fewer Sputnik V doses from Russia than had been agreed, and lower volumes than expected of Pfizer Inc's coronavirus vaccines.
 Reuters reported on Thursday that Pfizer will ship doses made in its U.S. plant to Mexico for the first time.